Colorado becomes first state to include gender-affirming treatments in essential health benefits

 DENVER — Gender-affirming care is now included as an essential health benefit for thousands of Coloradans, Governor Jared Polis announced in an October 12 press conference.

 Colorado will be the first state to offer gender-affirming care as part of the Essential Health Benefit (EHB) benchmark plan.
 This applies to Coloradans who are enrolled in individual plans (i.e., not from an employer) or small group plans (i.e., for small employers with less than 100 employees).
-That group includes about 500,000 Coloradans.
+That group makes up about a quarter of the state's population, Polis estimated.
 People enrolled in Colorado's Medicaid plan already have coverage for transition-related services.

 In a historic first, the Centers for Medicare & Medicaid Services (CMS) approved Colorado’s request to include gender-affirming care in the new plan, which is set to take effect in January of 2023.